oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/_index.md

 WDT models are a convenient and simple alternative to WebLogic Scripting Tool (WLST) configuration scripts and templates.
 They compactly define a WebLogic domain using YAML files and support including application archives in a ZIP file.
 The WDT model format is described in the open source, [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) GitHub project, and the required directory structure for a WDT archive is specifically discussed [here](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/).

-The Model in Image auxiliary image option furthermore allows you to supply your WDT artifacts in a small separate image separate from your WebLogic image.
+Furthermore, the Model in Image auxiliary image option allows you to supply your WDT artifacts in a small separate image separate from your WebLogic image.

 For more information on Model in Image, see the [Model in Image user guide]({{< relref "/managing-domains/model-in-image/_index.md" >}}).
 For a comparison of Model in Image to other domain home source types, see [Choose a domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}).